claudiaa292/MedicalAppointmentsApp/README.md

 - Install the json-server package globally using the npm package manager by executing the command: **npm install -g json-server**

 - Start the json-server by executing the command: **json-server --watch db.json**, which will read and serve the data from the specified db.json file.

+# ESLint and Prettier configuration files

+In order to have a common style code for Medical Appointments Application, in Visual Studio Code i used 2 extensions: ESLint and Prettier with their own configuration files :

+•	**.prettierrc**

+  with .prettierignore

+•	**.eslintrc.json**

+ This extensions require the following NPM packages to be installed: prettier, eslint.

+ Select the default formatting extension as follows: Right-click in editor > "Format Document With" > "Configure Default Formatter" > "Prettier - Code Formatter".

+ The step must be done for all file types (HTML, SCSS, TS, JSON) because there is a different default formatter for each extension.
+It must be Prettier everywhere.

+ From now on ESLint should highlight code errors with yellow or red, and when saving a file Prettier should auto-format the code.

+ In order to format all files between a project you must install globally Prettier:
+**npm i prettier -g**

+ And then run the command:
+**prettier --config .prettierrc --write .**